Harun Tekin (footballer)

-Harun Tekin (born 17 June 1989) is a Turkish professional footballer who plays as a goalkeeper for Kocaelispor.
+Harun Tekin (born 17 June 1989) is a Turkish professional footballer who plays as a goalkeeper for TFF 2.
+Lig club Beykoz Anadolu.

 International career

 On 20 March 2015, Tekin was selected for the Turkey national football team to play against Netherlands and Luxembourg.
 He is part of the Turkey national team for Euro 2016.
 Tekin made his international debut for the Turkey national football team in a friendly 3-1 win over Moldova on 27 March 2017.